M&S clothing sales fall for ninth straight quarter

-LONDON (Reuters) - British retailer Marks & Spencer (MKS.L) posted a ninth straight quarterly fall in clothing sales on Tuesday, piling the pressure on chief executive Marc Bolland who has built his recovery plan around higher quality and more stylish fashions.
+LONDON (Reuters) - British retailer Marks & Spencer (MKS.L) posted a ninth straight quarterly fall in clothing sales on Tuesday, ratcheting up the pressure on chief executive Marc Bolland who has pinned his recovery plan on higher quality and more stylish fashions.

-Bolland, who joined Britain’s biggest clothing retailer in 2010 with a package worth up to 15 million pounds ($24 million), said much vaunted new autumn/winter ranges were starting to have an impact just weeks after being fully introduced.
+Bolland, who joined Britain’s biggest clothing retailer in 2010 with a package worth up to 15 million pounds ($24 million), said new ranges were starting to have an impact just weeks after being introduced.

-But he refused to predict a return to underlying sales growth for clothing in the crucial Christmas quarter, even though comparative numbers for 2012 are weak.

-“We’re looking at a gradual improvement, we haven’t given ourselves a timeline,” he told reporters.

-Some analysts were left underwhelmed by a decline in second-quarter underlying clothing sales that was only slightly less than the previous quarter and said Marks & Spencer (M&S) would need a strong Christmas to hit full-year profit forecasts.
+But some analysts were underwhelmed by a decline in second-quarter underlying clothing sales that was only slightly less than the previous quarter and said Marks & Spencer (M&S) would need a strong Christmas to hit its full-year targets.

 “The walls are closing in on Marc Bolland,” said James McGregor, director of retail consultants Retail Remedy.

-Britain’s retailers have enjoyed a better few months recently as the economy moved back into growth, though a warm autumn has hampered some clothing chains’ ability to shift winter ranges and executives see continued pressure on consumers with wage rises lagging inflation.
+Britain’s retailers have enjoyed a better few months recently as the economy moves back into growth, though a warm autumn has hampered some clothing chains’ ability to shift winter ranges and executives see continued pressure on consumers with wage rises lagging well behind inflation.

 Next (NXT.L), Britain’s No. 2 clothing retailer, raised its profit guidance last week, while discount chain Primark (ABF.L) threw M&S’s performance into stark relief on Tuesday by reporting a 44 percent jump in full-year profit, on sales up 22 percent.